-During the Convocation ceremony, each graduate will come on stage, have his/her name read, and receive a doctoral hood from a faculty member.
+During the Convocation ceremony, each graduate will come on stage, have her/his/their name read, and receive a doctoral hood from a faculty member.
 Graduates who have alumni family members are invited to participate in the Legacy Hooding Ceremony.

 When you RSVP for Convocation, you will be asked to indicate whether you would like to have relatives who graduated from NYU School of Law (up to two) participate in the hooding ceremony.
-You will be asked to provide contact information for each individual, so be certain to have the following information on hand when you RSVP: full name, e-mail address, mailing address, daytime phone number, year of graduation from NYU School of Law, and degree.
+You will be asked to provide contact information for each individual, so be certain to have the following information on hand when you RSVP:

-Hooding Ceremony FAQ's
+Hooding Ceremony FAQs

 What is the Hooding Ceremony?

 There will be one line and two faculty members who will be hooding.
 Please pay careful attention and be certain to keep the line moving at all stages of this process.
 With the number of people we want to honor, every second counts.
 Also, while you are on line, please be quiet to ensure that you are not interfering with what is happening on stage.
+Keep in mind that there will be NYU Law staff directing you through every step.

 What do I do with the name card and hood?